oregot/postgres-plugin/README.md

  - if postgres master will be failed then another instance postgres with slave role will promote to master by pacemaker
  - this solution doesn't use load balancing with haproxy, and provide access direct to vIP

+ TODO:
+  - init db have to only primary-controller, and all other controller should replication db
+  - archive log require shared storage, we should provide it